Shrewsbury High School (Massachusetts)

 Shrewsbury High School is a public high school located in Shrewsbury, Massachusetts, United States.
 It is the only public high school in the Shrewsbury Public Schools district.

-It is a large school offering a wide variety of electives and extracurricular activities.
-Shrewsbury High School placed 27th in the list of 21,035 high schools that U.S News reviewed in 2013.
 The current principal is Todd Bazydlo.
 Shrewsbury High School is part of Shrewsbury Public Schools, the current superintendent of which is Dr. Joseph Sawyer.

 History

-The current campus, located on top of a hill on Cypress Avenue, opened in 2002 with a capacity of 1,400 students, though enrollment has increased to 1835 students as of October 2021.
+The current campus, located on top of a hill on Cypress Avenue, opened in 2002 with a capacity of 1,400 students, though enrollment has increased to 1,835 students as of October 2021.
+However by modern design standards the schools capacity is 1,200.

 Prior to that it was located at what is now Oak Middle School on Oak Street, and before that was located at the recently closed Beal School on Maple Avenue.